CloudChi/FX-Framework/Summaries_Goals.md

   - Mobile device
   - API interface (allowing script calls and returning results)

-### FileMaker, like any programming language, has its strenths and weeknesses:

-- #### Strengths
+### FileMaker Strengths
 - Code element naming updates
   - For example, if you change the name of a field in a table it will propagate throughout the system
 - Frictionless interaction between layers
   - Because of code element naming updates above, no need to, for example, rename a field in the UI or Business Logic layer if you change the name in the data layer
 - Rapid development
   - Path from prototyping to deployment is very fast
 - Flexibility of deployment method
   - Even within same code base, can have different configurations for different interfaces
     - For example, data entry screens for iOS devices alongside reporting screens visible on the web for remote sales staff

-- #### Weaknesses
+### FileMaker Weaknesses
 - Error handling and passing
   - Although errors can be trapped, there is no common way of exiting script upon an error and maintaining that error
   - Errors can be quickly lost, if not coded for specifically
   - Passing errors up through the script stack is not built in
 - Variable data types
   - Variables can be cast as a type, but typing is not natively enforced
 - Parameter / Result data types
   - Can be passed using JSON element types, but these types are not connected to internal FileMaker variable types
 - Code Documentation
   - Comments can be added to fields, scripts, custom functions and calculations, but cannot be extracted as documentation
   - Comments are not directly linked to code, so they can get out of sync unless manually maintained
 - Code searching / treeview
   - FileMaker *IDE* does not support searching for code elements across codebase, nor support treeview branching
 - Unit testing
   - Native Unit Testing functions or methodologies are not present in FileMaker and have to be built and maintained separately

 ## Goals